benbell95/better_biplot/README.md

 * Uses base R - no need to install other packages.
 * Compatible* with base biplot() function.
 * Full customisation of the plot.
-* Style the plot points based on grouping data.
+* Style the plot points based on groups (up to three), or style manually.
 * Add legends (automatically generated).
 * Add ellipses or convex hulls to grouped data.
 * Add circle of equilibrium contribution.